 - Level 1 Trauma Center: As the only nationally verified Level I Trauma Center in greater Kansas City, and one of only three in Kansas, we provide a full spectrum of care for critically injured patients.

 - Midwest Transplant Network (MTN): We partner with MTN, a non-profit organization selected by the federal government to manage organ donations in Kansas and the western two-thirds of Missouri.
 This collaboration helps our physicians and care providers evaluate and manage potential organ donors to find the best possible match.

 - Patient Resource Centers: Our resource centers offer patients, their families and community members with free information and support to help them take active roles in managing their health.
 Our centers include cancer, heart, and spine care.

-- The University of Kansas Hospital Poison Control Center: The Poison Control Center is staffed by pharmacists and nurses specifically trained to handle emergencies involving chemicals, drugs, bites, stings and environmental hazards.
+- The University of Kansas Health System Poison Control Center: The Poison Control Center is staffed by pharmacists and nurses specifically trained to handle emergencies involving chemicals, drugs, bites, stings and environmental hazards.
 Help is available 24 hours a day, 365 days a year.